K-OpenNet/ONOS-SSM/README.md

-ONOS : Open Network Operating System
+ONOS-SSM: Scalable Security-Mode Open Network Operating System
 ====================================

-### What is ONOS?
+### What is ONOS-SSM?
-ONOS is a new SDN network operating system designed for high availability, performance, scale-out.
+ONOS-SSM is a new SDN network operating system designed for high availability, performance, scale-out and security.

+### ONOS-SSM is under developing to support BUCK, new build system.

 ### Top-Level Features